AI is Already Outperforming Humans in Image Analysis, Here’s What That Means for All of Us

 Satellite and Drone Imagery

 Turns out, AI is also crushing it at analyzing photos of Earth from space.
-Machines are now better at spotting:
+Machines are now better at spotting illegal deforestation, oil spills in the ocean, crop health from aerial shots, and even new urban development in remote areas.

 We’re talking about a system that could process thousands of square miles of land in minutes, flagging issues way before a human inspector would ever get there.